Registration instructions for visiting students

 D. Complete Term Checklist

-The Checklist will appear in your "To-Do List" in Student Center the day after you've fully activated your netID by logging in the first time.
+The Checklist will appear in your "To-Do List" in Student Center the day after you've fully activated your NetID by logging in the first time.

 You will not be enrolled in classes until all requirements are met.